 Another upcoming networking opportunity for you is the MoldMaking Expo (MME) later this month, which is a three-day event dedicated to your industry.
 It’s your show and its purpose is to prepare you for your future in this industry—with a technical conference program and exhibits dedicated to technologies and strategies for better mold manufacturing, not to mention the return of our casino night party.

-For full show details visit www.moldmakingexpo.com and register today to attend seminars, walk the show floor and m
+For full show details, visit the MME site and register today to attend seminars and walk the show floor.